Manage workflows

 Workflows allow you to build out powerful and flexible automated processes within Attio.
 While Getting started with workflows provides an overview of workflows, here you will find an in-depth guide to managing your workflows.

-Manage workflow member access
+Manage access to workflows

-Workflow access levels
+Workflow access levels explained

 These are the access levels for workflows:

-• Read and write members can edit and publish workflows.
+Read and write members can edit and publish workflows.

-• Read only members can only view workflows.
+Read only members can only view workflows.

-• No access means the workflow is not visible.
+No access means the workflow is not visible.

 View workflows